johncarney/pikelet/README.md

 The only requirement on the class is that its constructor (ie. `initialize` method) should accept attributes as a hash with symbol keys.

+### Legacy type signature syntax

+In Pikelet v1.x there wasn't a `signature_field` option.
+Instead, you were required to name your signature field `type_signature`.

+    Pikelet.define do
+      type_signature 0...4

+      record "NAME" do
+        first_name  4...14
+        last_name  14...24
+      end

+      record "ADDR" do
+        street_address  4...24
+        city           24...44
+      end
+    end

 ## Thoughts/plans

 * I had a crack at supporting lazy enumeration, and it kinda works.
 Sometimes.